 If you are over the age of 15 you can volunteer at Kadlec Regional Medical Center.
 You will go through an onboarding process which includes an application and orientation, as well as taking a TB test before you begin your service.

 Everyone who volunteers at Kadlec must be prepared to give at least six months and 100 hours of service.
 This is usually one morning, afternoon or evening once a week.

 More than 500 volunteers at Kadlec regularly give more than 70,000 hours annually in a variety of different programs.
 This is equal to 33 full time employees.

-Each year over 200 members of the Kadlec Auxiliary assist in over 30 different areas ranging from clerical work to mail delivery, from the Critical Care Unit to the Birth Center, from staffing the Information Desk to operating the Gift Shop and from escorting patients and families around the medical center to two sewing groups making important items for use with the medical center.
+This is the largest program for adults who wish to volunteer at Kadlec.
+Each year over 200 members of the Kadlec Auxiliary assist in over 20 different areas ranging from clerical work to mail delivery, from Outpatient Procedures to the Birth Center, from staffing the Information Desk to operating the Gift Shop and from escorting patients and families around the medical center to two sewing groups making important items for use within the medical center.

 Junior Volunteer Program

 Kadlec Regional Medical Center offers opportunities for students aged 15 years and above to volunteer in the Junior Volunteer Program.
 You may remain a Junior Volunteer through the summer following high school graduation.

 Services that Junior Volunteers take part in include Magazine Cart, Information Desks, Patient Escort both in the main facility and at the Free Standing Emergency Department, Gift Shop and on Acute Care units.